 Organization - International Health Service

-The International Health Service of the Hospital Clínic receives approximately 20,000 annual first visits to the pre-medical care group, with a growing scenario year after year.
+The International Health Department of the Hospital Clínic receives approximately 20,000 annual first visits to the pre-medical care group, with a growing scenario year after year.

-The healthcare activity of the International Health Service is organized in:
+The healthcare activity of the International Health Department is organized in:

-The main areas of heathcare of the International Health Service are the following:
+The main areas of heathcare of the International Health Department are the following:

 • Pre-medical care.
 International travelers are given a personalized visit prior to their trip, which consists of an interview based on the clinical characteristics of the traveler and the characteristics of the trip they want to take.
 Data are collected about the traveler (age, diseases, al·lèrgies, desire for pregnancy, etc.) and more specific information about the trip itself (route, stay, time and place of travel, etc.).
 This interview will provide an individualized assessment and recommendation on possible specific risks in each case and will provide a better recommendation on vaccination schedule, malaria prophylaxis and other travel-related risks, such as emerging disease outbreaks ( for example: ebola, dengue, cholera, etc.).